9 FAM 504.4†

 b.
 (U) Appointment for Alien Not Subject to Numerical Limitations:† When NVC or post schedules an appointment date for an alien not subject to numerical limitations, the post should enter the appointment date into IVO.† NVC will send case files and/or electronic records for appointments scheduled through NVC.

 c.
 (U) Appointment Letters:† NVC will send all Appointment Notifications for cases scheduled through NVC.† Post will use IVO to send any appointment letters scheduled at post.

 a.
 (U) INA 221(d) (8 U.S.C.1201(d)) requires all applicants applying for immigrant visas (IV) to undergo a physical and mental examination.
 The results of this statutorily required medical examination are used to determine the alienís eligibility for such a visa.† The medical finding by the panel physician or the Department of Health and Human Services/ Public Health Service/Centers for Disease Control and Prevention (HHS/PHS/CDC), if referred to that agency, is binding on you.† (See 9 FAM 302.2.)

-b.
-(U) Visa medical examinations may not be conducted in the United States.† Inform an alien pursuing a visa application abroad, while physically present in the United States, that the medical examination must be conducted by a panel physician who has been designated by the visa-issuing post to conduct medical examination of aliens in the country in which the alien applies for a visa.
+c.† (U) Visa medical examinations may not be conducted in the United States.† Inform an alien pursuing a visa application abroad, while physically present in the United States, that the medical examination must be conducted by a panel physician who has been designated by the visa-issuing post to conduct medical examination of aliens in the consular district in which the alien applies for a visa.

 9 FAM 504.4-8 †(U) Place of Application